XGDavid/XGTHelpOP/README.md

 ## Config

 ```
+Delay: 300
+#How long to wait to ask for help again, in seconds

+# Messages:

 #Send message to OP.
 Message-OP: "§7needs your help!"
+#No Acces Message
+NoAcces: "You don;t have acces!"
 #No Op online message
 NoOpOnline: "§7No OPs online."
 ```